mui/mui-x/docs/data/data-grid/filtering/quick-filter.md

 />
 ```

-In the demo below, try hiding the `ID` column and searching for `1`.
+In the demo below, try hiding the `ID` column.
 You will see no results, because there are no visible columns that contain `1`:

 {{"demo": "QuickFilteringExcludeHiddenColumns.js", "bg": "inline", "defaultCodeOpen": false}}